Hassan Dahir Afqurac: Early life

-Vice President of Puntland
+Vice Presidency of Puntland

-In January 2005, the Puntland presidential and vice-presidential elections were held, and Mohamud Muse Hersi was elected president.
+On 8 January 2005, the Puntland presidential and vice-presidential elections were held in Garowe, and Mohamud Muse Hersi was elected president.
 Afqurac resigned as the second vice president of the parliament to run for the vice presidency, which he won.
 Since the founding of Puntland, the previous vice-president had been Mohamed Abdi Hashi, a member of the Qayaad branch of the Dhulbahante minority.
 On the other hand, the two major clans of the Dhulbahante are the Mohamoud Garad and the Farah Garad, and the appointment of Afqurac from the Mohamoud Garad as vice president upset the balance of power between the two clans, and the Farah Garad clan rebelled.

 In November 2005, following an outbreak of measles among children in Puntland, Puntland joined forces with WHO and other organizations to launch a vaccination campaign, Vice President Afqurac stressed the importance of vaccination.

 On 9 April 2007, pro-Puntland militias and Somaliland troops clashed in Dhahar, a town in the disputed area between Somaliland and Puntland, and Somaliland troops occupied Dhahar on 12 April.
 But on this occasion, the Somaliland troops withdrew on the order of the Somaliland Minister of Defense.
 Regarding this incident, Vice President Afqurac accused the residents of Mogadishu of colluding with Somaliland.

 In September 2007, President Hersi dismissed the Puntland Secretary of Interior Ahmed Abdi Habsade, from the Farah Garad clan, because of his move to gain independence from Puntland.
 In October, Habsade turned to Somaliland and brought the Somaliland army into Las Anod, the largest city in the Dhulbahante clan region.
 Since then, Somaliland has consistently controlled Las Anod until now in 2021, and the surrounding cities of Las Anod are gradually being taken over by Somaliland forces.
 Habsade himself returned to Puntland in 2014.

 In March 2008, Somaliland's President Kahin announced the creation of new regions and districts in Somaliland, including those disputed with Puntland.
-Vice President Afqurac criticized this.
+Vice President Afqurac dismissed this.

 In April 2008, Vice President Afqurac visited Ethiopia to recuperate from his illness.
 While there, he also held meetings with Ethiopian officials and visited Djibouti.
 He returned to Puntland on 4 August.

 In November 2008, Vice President Afqurac attended the inauguration ceremony of the Chief of the Darod clan in Qardho.